Jerry González: His years in Spain

 González's popularity rose after his contribution to the documentary film Calle 54, directed by the Oscar-awarded Fernando Trueba, where the main names of Latin jazz participated: Tito Puente, Paquito D’Rivera, Gato Barbieri, Chucho Valdés, Dave Valentín, and Israel "Cachao" López.
 This was not the only collaboration of González in films, as he participated in Crossover Dreams (León Ichaso, 1985) with Rubén Blades and Virgilio Martí, Piñero (León Ichaso, 2001), and episodes of Sesame Street.
 After the premiere of Calle 54 in 2000, González relocated to Madrid.
 The trumpeter went there for just one day during the tour with Calle 54 and ended up living there.
 He immersed himself in the flamenco scene and started to develop a new concept with the genre that would blossom in the future.

-His hiatus in Madrid resulted in the production of Los Piratas del Flamenco (2004) a band and album that included the flamenco guitarist Niño Josele, the percussionist Israel Suárez "Piraña" and the singer Diego El Cigala.
+His hiatus in Madrid resulted in the production of Los Piratas del Flamenco (2004), a band and album that included the flamenco guitarist Niño Josele, the percussionist Israel Suárez "Piraña" and the singer Diego El Cigala.
 A novel approach is evident, as it was done without bass, without drums or piano, a radically new sound, a fusion of jazz and flamenco but with a twist.
-The album was nominated to the Grammy Awards as best Latin jazz album and won the Critics Award in New York as best Latin-jazz album of the year.
-He has also played with other flamenco musicians such as Enrique Morente, Paco de Lucía, Javier Limón and Jorge Pardo, copla musicians like Martirio and pop musicians living in Spain like the Argentinean Andrés Calamaro.
+The album was nominated for the Grammy Awards as best Latin jazz album and won the Critics Award in New York as best Latin-jazz album of the year.
+He has also played with other flamenco musicians such as Enrique Morente, Paco de Lucía, Javier Limón and Jorge Pardo, copla musicians such as Martirio and pop musicians living in Spain, including the Argentinean Andrés Calamaro.

 González's latest albums have been A primera vista (duet with Federico Lechner, 2002), Music for Big Band (Youkali/Universal, 2006) and Avísale a mi contrario que aquí estoy yo (Cigala Music, 2010), recorded with El Comando de la Clave, Jerry's quartet in Spain, which includes the Cubans Alain Pérez (bass), Javier Massó "Caramelo" (piano) and Kiki Ferrer (drums).
-It was nominated as best Jazz album to the Spanish Music Awards.
-The American edition of this album was called Jerry González y el Comando de la Clave (Sunnyside, 2011) was nominated to the Latin Grammy Awards as Best Latin Jazz Album and was voted Best Latin Jazz Album of the Year 2011 by jazz critics Ted Panken (Down Beat magazine) and Doug Ramsey.
+It was nominated as best Jazz album in the Spanish Music Awards.
+The American edition of this album was called Jerry González y el Comando de la Clave (Sunnyside, 2011) and was nominated for the Latin Grammy Awards as Best Latin Jazz Album and was voted Best Latin Jazz Album of the Year 2011 by jazz critics Ted Panken (DownBeat magazine) and Doug Ramsey.

-In 2010, he was given the "Latino of the Year Award" in the 100 Latinos Awards-Madrid.
+In 2010, González was given the "Latino of the Year Award" in the 100 Latinos Awards-Madrid.

 His next releases were an album with the Spanish contrabass player Javier Colina, a duet album with the flamenco guitarist Niño Josele and a Fort Apache album recorded live at the Blue Note in 2012 for the label Half Note Records.